dimatkach11/strapi_plugins/src/plugins/strapi-plugin-parent-child-relationships/README.md

 | X5   | BMW        | BMW_X5     |
 | X6   | BMW        | BMW_X6     |

-As you can see, each brand has a `code` that serves as the identifier for grouping associated models.
-The `brand_code` in the `Model` collection is used to filter which models are shown based on the selected brand.
-In this setup, models belonging to Audi have a `brand_code` of `"AUD"`, and models belonging to BMW use `"BMW"`.
+In this scheme, each brand has a `code` that can be used as a unique identifier to group the associated models.
+The `brand_code` field in the `Model` collection is used to filter the displayed models based on the selected brand.

+For instance, models belonging to Audi have a `brand_code` of `"AUD"`, while models belonging to BMW use `"BMW"`.

 ### Leveraging the Parent-Child Relation Custom Field in Strapi

-The **Parent-Child Relation** custom field is instrumental in configuring which fields will establish the hierarchical relationship.
-In our scenario, the fields involved are:
+The **Parent-Child Relation** custom field is crucial for defining the hierarchical relationships between collections in Strapi.
+In our example, we will focus on the following fields:

-- `code` in the `Brand` collection
+- `code` in the **Brand** collection
-- `brand_code` in the `Model` collection
+- `brand_code` in the **Model** collection

-While these fields do not share the exact same name, the values must match to create the desired parent-child filtering effect.
+While these fields do not share identical names, it is essential that their values match to establish the desired parent-child filtering effect.

-In our example, selecting the Audi brand with `code: "AUD"` will cause the custom field to filter and display only models that also have a `brand_code` of `"AUD"`.
+For instance, when the Audi brand is selected, which has a `code` of `"AUD"`, the custom field will automatically filter and display only those models that have a corresponding `brand_code` of `"AUD"`.

 ### Step-by-Step Configuration in Strapi

 #### Step 1: Create the Car Collection

-Create the `Car` collection type in Strapi, including the necessary relational fields (`brand` and `model`) that will require filtering.
+Begin by creating the `Car` collection type in Strapi.
+Ensure that it includes the necessary relational fields (`brand` and `model`) that will require filtering.

 <br>
 <img src="./static/content-type-builder-car-creation-first-step.png" alt="Content Type Builder - Creating Car Collection" /> <br/>